pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 the long form (ex. ``-n`` or ``--namespace``).
 The other components do not begin with ``-``.

-.. index:: pair command groups; command interface
+.. index:: pair: command groups; command interface

 Command groups are named after the objects the commands operate on (ex. ``class``, ``instance``, ``qualifier``, ``server``).
 Executing